nolanzurek/MIDI-Visualizer/README.md

 ### Running from the command line

 For more intensive projects, it may be more efficient to run the sketch from the command line in order to take advantage of scripting.
-To run a processing sketch from the command line, [add Processing to your PATH](https://marketplace.visualstudio.com/items?itemName=Tobiah.language-pde#add-processing-to-path), then run the following command on windows
+To run a processing sketch from the command line, [add Processing to your PATH](https://marketplace.visualstudio.com/items?itemName=Tobiah.language-pde#add-processing-to-path), then run the following command on windows:

 ```Bash
 processing-java --sketch=C:\Path\To\Sketch.pdf --run C:\Path\To\MIDI\File